Below are the most frequently asked questions and answers about our Frozen Semen Horse Breeding Program.

 I no longer send breeding certificates.
 Each registry has their own way of managing breeding certificates.
 Some have them on the website for immediate download, other associations require that the mare owner contact them.
 In any case, you get in touch with your chosen registry.
-I will provide you with the registration number of the stallion.
-It comes on the paperwork that I send to your Vet on the “Thawing Protocol” sheet when I send the semen.
+I send your Vet the “Thawing Protocol” sheet when I send the semen.
 Please ask your Vet for the paperwork if you are the type that likes to file things!

 Do you require immediate shipment out, or will you store it until I'm ready to have it shipped?

 I am happy to keep doses in my tanks until your Vet is ready to receive them.
 There is no additional fee for this.
 But I DO ask that you give me a reasonable “heads up” when you require the doses shipped.
 Do NOT wait until your mare is in season and ready to breed to request shipment.
 My tanks and labor require some lead-time.